5 Simple Resume Tricks to Get You More Interviews

 3. Think Critically About What the Hiring Manager Wants

 It’s easy to become self-centered in your job search.
 You thought a lot about your career, decided it was a good time to look for a job, and then focused on your goal.
 But most people don’t take the time to look at the job hunt from the hiring manager’s perspective, so they end up submitting generic resumes that aren’t tailored to the job.

 What should you do instead?
 Look at the job description and figure out what’s most important to the company.
 What does the description mention first or most often?
 Now go through your resume and reorder the pieces so that the hiring manager will see what they’re looking for immediately.
 Add bullet points that are highly relevant and show necessary experience, not based on what you feel is most impressive overall, but based on what the hiring manager needs most in the person they hire.

 When hiring managers and recruiters are looking to hire someone, they’re often in a rush, so you need a way to quickly make sure you’re worth their time.

 Keywords are a great way to show hiring managers and recruiters that you have what they need and that they should learn more about you.
 This also helps your resume pass any applicant tracking systems that employers may be is using, which will improve your response rate overall.

 In the steps above, you added relevant statistics and tailored your content.
 Now it’s time to remove some of the fluff and unnecessary information so that your best content can stand out!

 If some of your bullet points aren’t related to what the job requires, consider removing them.
-For most jobs, hiring managers want an expert or a specialist.
+For most jobs, hiring managers want from the job market an expert or a specialist.
 If you present yourself as a generalist, it’s going to hurt your response rate and make it harder to get an interview.
 If you insist on sharing these other areas of experience that aren’t as important, include them in your cover letter!